Azure/PSRule.Rules.Azure/docs/troubleshooting.md

 !!!
 Tip
     From PSRule for Azure v1.25.0 you can configure the minimum version of Bicep CLI required.
-    If an earlier version is detected, PSRule for Azure will generate a warning.
+    If an earlier version is detected, PSRule for Azure will generate an error.
     See [Configuring minimum version][8] for details on how to configure this option.

   [7]: setup/setup-bicep.md#using-azure-cli
   [8]: setup/setup-bicep.md#configuring-minimum-version

+## Bicep version

+When expanding Bicep source files you may get an error relating to the Bicep version you have installed.
+For example if you attempt to use a Bicep feature that is not supported by the version used by PSRule for Azure.

+PSRule for Azure uses the Bicep CLI installed on your machine or CI worker.
+By default, the Bicep CLI binary will be selected by your `PATH` environment variable.

+Optionally you can configure an alternative Bicep CLI binary to use by either:

+- **By path** &mdash; Set the [PSRULE_AZURE_BICEP_PATH][9] environment variable to the specified binary path.
+- **From Azure CLI** &mdash; Set the [PSRULE_AZURE_BICEP_USE_AZURE_CLI][10] environment variable to `true`.

+For more details on installing and configuring the Bicep CLI, see [Setup Bicep][11].

+  [9]: setup/setup-bicep.md#setting-environment-variables
+  [10]: setup/setup-bicep.md#using-azure-cli
+  [11]: setup/setup-bicep.md

 ## Bicep compilation timeout